sampsyo/cs6120/content/blog/2020-10-04-llvm-alive.md

 title="Provably Correct Peephole Optimizations with Alive"
 +++

+## Contributions

+This paper introduces Alive, a Domain-Specific Language designed for conveniently verifying LLVM optimizations.
+The Alive language provides a framework for encoding LLVM transformations of compiled code.
+The implementation uses a transformation encoding to generate preconditions and correctness conditions expressed in terms of predicates, which may then be automatically verified by an SMT solver.
+The result is a verified LLVM optimization in Alive, which also provides a tool for extracting the optimization into C++ code.
+As an additional feature, the language supports built-in predicates which are implemented by dataflow analysis.

+The main difficulty with verifying LLVM opmtimizations is that the source code may have undefined behaviors.
+For this reason, much of the interesting design decision for Alive are related to handling undefined behavior.
+In principle, Alive is intended to check that optimizations are *refining*, that is, that the set of behaviors of the target code is included in the set of behaviors of the source.

+After introducing Aive, the paper turns toward more technical concerns.
+In particular, it proves two versions of a soundness theorem for Alive's verification method--it first considers the language without memory and pointer concerns, then re-introduces pointer arithmetic.
+The theorem in essence states that if the Alive back-end accepts a given optimization, then the code transformation is semantics-refining.

+## Analysis

 ## Alive's Impact

 At the time of publication, Alive's authors manually translated 334 LLVM peephole optimizations (InstCombine) to Alive out of a possible 1028 instructions, meaning 694 were not processed for verification.
 Out of the translated optimizations, the authors found 8 bugs where the most uncommon bug was due to the introduction of undefined behavior.
 The authors state that most of the time Alive runs in a few seconds while for instructions with multiplication and division it "can take several hours or longer to verify the larger bit-widths" as most SMT solvers struggle with such inputs.
 The remaining optimizations could not be translated as they include instructions that were not supported by Alive at the time.